-The increase was due to additional provisions as of yearend 2017 and current period to comply with the requirements of PAS 19, as supported by the latest independent third party actuarial valuation report.
+The increase was due to additional provisions in 2017 to comply with the requirements of PAS 19, as supported by the latest independent third-party actuarial valuation report.

-20% Increase in Net Deferred Tax Liabilities
+23% Increase in Net Deferred Tax Liabilities

 The increase was due to the deferred tax liabilities attributable to the gain on change in fair value of investment properties as mentioned previously.